 This company has been named: the future of international money exchange.
 They’re known worldwide, and they hold a top position in the banking world.

-We use the Transferwise account ourself and we are very happy about it.
+We use the Wise account ourself and we are very happy about it.

 Based in: